NextGenRF-Design-Inc/bytepipe_sdk/src/rflan_qpsk/README.md

 QPSKTxRxHDLExample
 ```
 ### 2. Generate HDL
+We'll be generating two sets of HDL code.
+One for the QPSK Tx block and one for the QPSK Rx block.
+Let's start with Tx.
+  1. Double click on the QPSK Tx block to see the system inside
 ### 3. Simulate TX and RX blocks in Vivado
 ### 4. Generate IP
 ### 5. Integrate TX and RX blocks into basic bytepipe project and simulate (excluding interaction with ADRV9002)